nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Adding an employee

-1. Adding a new employee to the active employee directory
+1. Adding a new employee to the active Employee Directory

    1. Test case: `c-add n/John Doe p/98765432 e/87654321 a/311, Clementi Ave 2, #02-25 t/Friday t/monday`<br>
-      Expected: An employee named John Doe should be added into the active employee directory with his phone number, emergency contact, address, and tags.
+      Expected: An employee named John Doe should be added into the active Employee Directory with his phone number, emergency contact, address, and tags.

    1. Test case: `c-add`<br>